openshift-kni/cnf-features-deploy/README.md

 ##### FEATURES_ENVIRONMENT

-i.e. `FEATURES_ENVIRONMENT=demo` determines the kustomization layer that will be used to deploy the choosen features.
+i.e. `FEATURES_ENVIRONMENT=demo` determines the kustomization layer that will be used to deploy the chosen features.

 The current default values is `e2e-gcp`

 ### Deployment

-For each feature choosen via `FEATURES` we expect to have a layer either in [feature-configs/deploy](feature-configs/deploy) or in [feature-configs/$FEATURES_ENVIRONMENT](feature-configs/demo).
+For each feature chosen via `FEATURES` we expect to have a layer either in [feature-configs/deploy](feature-configs/deploy) or in [feature-configs/$FEATURES_ENVIRONMENT](feature-configs/demo).

 - run `FEATURES_ENVIRONMENT=demo make feature-deploy`.
   This will try to apply all manifests in a loop until all deployments succeeded, or until it runs into a timeout.